ToolsGambling

 Setting Up PFR on Your HUD

 PFR is a default stat in both major HUD applications.
+HUD data is especially valuable in fast fold formats like Zoom and Rush & Cash where you cycle through hundreds of opponents per session.
 In PokerTracker 4:

 1. Open HUD Manager → select your profile